4neesh/DevBlog/src/posts/020_SolidL.md

 <br>
 <strong>Key Takeaways</strong><br>
 &#8226; Understand the importance of the Liskov substitution principle to inheritance and shared class behaviour.<br>
-&#8226; Review the rules that the inherited behaviours of subclasses are as expected.<br>
+&#8226; Review the rules that ensure the inherited behaviours of subclasses from their parents are as expected.<br>
 &#8226; Design tests to ensure the behaviour of a parent class is not modified by its subclasses.<br>

 <br>
 <h4>What is the Liskov Substitution Principle?</h4>
 <p>
-Introduced by Barbara Liskov, the Liskov substitution principle (LSP) is used to decide when to extend a class, and when to use other strategies of abstraction to achieve the goal of shared properties between classes.
-As we have seen in the previous <a href="www.aneesh.co.uk/open-closed-principle">blog</a>, the open-closed principle can be used to abstract the behaviours of a method; the Liskov substitution principle is used to extend upon the <i>design by contract</i> design where the behaviour of the class is the primary concern.
+Introduced by Barbara Liskov, the Liskov substitution principle (LSP) is used to decide when it is appropriate to extend a class as opposed to other strategies of abstraction to achieve the goal of shared properties between classes.
+As we have seen in the previous <a href="https://www.aneesh.co.uk/open-closed-principle" target="_blank">blog</a>, the open-closed principle can be used to abstract the behaviours of a method; the Liskov substitution principle is used to extend upon the <i>design by contract</i> approach where the behaviour of the class is the primary concern.
 </p>

 <p>
-The Liskov substitution principle is used to make assertions upon the substitution of behaviours that are imposed to a subclass.
+The Liskov substitution principle is used to make assertions upon the substitution of behaviours that are implied by a subclass from its parent.
 When a class is extended, we are in effect implying that the subclass "IS A" extension of the parent class.
 While the open-closed principle is a focussed upon the structure of a class, LSP promotes strong <strong>behaviour</strong> sub-typing of classes to the parent class to ensure the expected behaviour of the methods are applicable to the extension.
 </p>
 <p>